SiliconLabsSoftware/docs-matter/sld388-matter-new-features/index.md

 - Expands Matter support for Thread.
   - The xG26 module support is enabled for brd4350a, brd4351a, brd2709a.
   - SixG301 Alpha support is enabled for BRD1019A.
   - GA support of the Matter Zigbee CMP (concurrent multi-protocol) Lighting example application.
-Some limitations exist, see the Known Issues section for details.
+    - Some limitations exist, for details see the Known Issues section of the [Release Notes](https://github.com/SiliconLabs/matter_extension/releases/tag/v2.5.0).
 - Expands Matter support for Wi-Fi SiWx917.
   - Improved power numbers for the Wi-Fi SiWx917 SoC with the Selective Listening feature.
   - Refrigerator application and Dimmer switch application support has been added for SiWx917.